mrience/JavaGrep/readme.md

-program checks if a word appears in a given text file
+program checks if a word appears in a given text file or website html